Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 Your initial stage might be prospecting, the process of finding people who belong to your target audience and/or introducing them to your brand.

 The exact techniques don’t matter at this part of process creation; what’s important is that you outline the general stage.
+Be sure to check out our step-by-step walkthrough on email prospecting.

 Once you have a list of customers, you might decide to make initial contact.